Babatunde (song)

-"Babatunde" is a song by American freeform bass producer Peekaboo and Detroit-based dubstep producer G-Rex.
+"Babatunde" is a song by American dubstep producers Peekaboo and G-Rex.
 It was released on September 7, 2018, by Wakaan, a record label owned by Swedish electronic musician Liquid Stranger.
-A 6-track Remix EP of the song was later released on January 25, 2019.
+A 6-track remix extended play of the song was later released on January 25, 2019.

 Background and release

 Peekaboo and G-Rex first collaborated with each other on a remix of the song "Witch Doctor" by ATLiens, released as part of the Invasion EP remix album.
 After seeing how well they worked together on the remix, the two decided to produce an original collaborative track together.
 The song appeared in various DJ sets prior to release, including an appearance in a Noiseporn Exclusive Mix, which premiered on April 27, 2018.

-On September 7, 2018, the song, titled "Babatunde", was released as a digital download on international digital stores through Liquid Stranger's record label Wakaan, as well as being released through various music streaming services.
+On September 7, 2018, the song was released as a digital download on international digital stores through Wakaan, as well as being released through various music streaming services.
 As of 22 February 2019, the song has gained around 485,000 plays on SoundCloud and over 160,000 views on the UKF Dubstep YouTube channel.
 The song is named after Peekaboo's Postmates driver, who had delivered him tacos during the song's production.

 Remixes

-An extended play of "Babatunde" was released on January 25, 2019; it features six remixes by various artists and a VIP mix of the song produced by Peekaboo and G-Rex.
+A remix extended play of "Babatunde" was released on January 25, 2019.
+It features five remixes by various artists plus a VIP mix of the song produced by Peekaboo and G-Rex.
 The remixes contained in the extended play were each produced by Tynan, Dirt Monkey, Eliminate, Luzcid, and Um.
 On release, G-Rex wrote about the selection of artists chosen to remix the song, writing:

 "For this remix EP, we went out and handpicked not only some amazing artists, but our great friends as well to remix our track.
 Each remix comes with their own unique style that makes the entire package cohesive and interesting."